 Acupressure mats are a great way to ease tension, reduce pain, or simply just to add a little more self-care and relaxation into your day.
 Although the research on them is still pretty limited, users of these mats (including myself!) will tell you that they truly do work and are worth a shot!

-And you can use code BECCA for 20% off a Pranamat set!
+And you can use code BECCA for a discount on Pranamats!
 The discount applies automatically with this link below.

 Have you tried an acupressure mat or have another brand that you love and want to share?
 Let me hear it in the comments!